Skates and Equipment

 If you have Quads skates (old style roller skates), they need to have either toe stops or heel stops.
 We ask all skaters, inliners and quaddies to ensure they have skates with brakes.
 Learning to stop without brakes on either type of skate is too advanced for the average beginner.
 We want you to leave the class with a thorough understanding of stopping (using a brake), even if you haven’t yet fully perfected it.
 This isn’t possible with inline or quads skates without brakes/stoppers.

-We highly recommend the use of helmets but they are not compulsory for adults.
+We strongly recommend the wearing of helmets for all our adult group lessons but the only class for which they are compulsory is the Street Lessons.
 Cycle helmets are fine or specific skate helmets.
 Skatefresh instructors wear helmets at all times in class and non-helmeted skaters are usually in the minority.

 You will need to wear layers of clothing so that you will be comfortable as you are outdoors and can take things off as you get warmer (layers is the answer).
 A rucksack for your things is useful.
 Do bring something to drink and maybe a light snack as you will have a few breaks during the session.
 At the Hyde Park Boat House location there is a food kiosk nearby selling hot drinks and snacks.